-I’ve recently started making natural alternatives for a few beauty and household products as a way to help minimise the toxin-load on my body (and I’ve found by doing this, it’s been cheaper in the long haul and are super easy to make!), but homemade shampoo has been one of the most recent “gold nugget” findings of mine.
+I’ve recently started making natural alternatives for a few beauty and household products as a way to help minimise the toxin-load on my body (and I’ve found by doing this, it’s been cheaper, too!), and homemade shampoo has been my most recent switch.

-In the past I tried doing the “poo-free” method (I just loved this name, I thought it was hilarious when I first heard it), which involved using baking soda as a wash, and apple cider vinegar as a rinse.
-Now this method does work on some, but it just didn’t work for me (and I have the photos to prove it).
+In the past I’ve tried the “no-poo” method, which involved using baking soda as a wash, and apple cider vinegar as a rinse.
+Now, this method does work for some, but it just didn’t work for my hair (and I have the photos to prove it).
 If you have coarse hair that isn’t naturally oily, then this may work for you.

 Natural Shampoo Recipe

-- 1/4 cup coconut milk (if the canned version doesn’t work for you, other’s have found success using homemade coconut milk)
+- 1/4 cup coconut milk or water (if the canned version doesn’t work for you, other’s have found success using homemade coconut milk)

 - Combine all the ingredients together in a jar or old shampoo bottle (alternatively, pump soap dispensers work great too).